juxhouse/bela-resources/updaters/Java-Gradle.md

 `gradle clean build` or `./gradlew clean build`

-Copy this [bela.gradle](/updaters/reference/bela.gradle) file into your project folder and run the following command:
+Then, copy this [bela.gradle](/updaters/reference/bela.gradle) file into your project folder and run the following command:

 ```
 gradle belaBuild --init-script bela.gradle